 Rian Wanstreet | Grants Program Manager | rian [at] accessnow [dot] org | 0x253116C2

 As Access' Grants Program Manager, Rian works to ensure that at-risk actors and organizations working on digital rights have the resources they need to advance their missions and the rights of the communities they serve.
-Rian has previously served as Access' Special Projects Manager, Rian supports the continued growth and sustainability of Access.
-She works closely with Senior Management, external partners, and Access supporters on multiple projects, including strategic organizational planning and the RightsCon Summit Series.
-Rian comes to Access with over ten years experience working with nonprofit, academic and political institutions, and served in both Americorps and the Peace Corps.
+Rian has previously served as Access' Special Projects Manager, which supported the continued growth and sustainability of the organization, and as the RightsCon Summit Series Coordinator.
+Rian came to Access with over ten years experience working with nonprofit, academic, and political institutions, and served in both Americorps and the Peace Corps.
 She was a European Commission Erasmus Mundus Scholar from 2009-2011, and received an MA in Public Administration from the University of York (UK) and an MA in Public Policy with a specialization in Media, Information and Communication Policy from Central European University.
-She is currently a Non-Resident Research Fellow at the Center for Media and Communication Studies.
+She is currently a Non-Resident Research Fellow at the Center for Data and Media Studies.